School of Computing UofU calendar UofU index UofU directory Map About Salt Lake SoC Calendar University of Utah University of Utah

 Frequently Asked Questions for Prospective BS/MS Students

-A: First, it is a cheap (in terms of your time and your money) way to get a Masters Degree from a well-regarded Computer Science department.
+A: First, it is a cheap (in terms of your time and your money) way to get a Master’s Degree from a well-regarded Computer Science department.
 Second, it offers you an opportunity to specialize in a particular area.
-We view this sort of specialization as important in a world where completely generic CS graduates, with no specific areas of expertise, are increasingly vulnerable to outsourcing.

-A: It is likely that you will be admitted if you are getting As and Bs in CS courses and if you have taken (and done well in) at least one or two CS courses at the 4000 level or higher.
-Note that it is highly unlikely that we will admit a student with a cumulative GPA less than 3.0 into the graduate program.
+A: It is likely that you will be admitted if you are getting As and Bs in CS courses and if you have taken at least one or two CS courses at the 4000 level or higher and have a good recommendations from professors.

 A: You pay undergraduate tuition until the University views you as a graduate student at which point you pay tuition at the graduate rate.